Frequently Asked Questions

 Once an IPCD is defined, the validation progresses to Performance Qualification (PQ) cycles to confirm that the process can deliver the required minimum SAL of 10-6.

-Do I need to demonstrate that my EPCD (if used) is more challenging that my IPCD?
+Do I need to demonstrate that my EPCD (if used) is more challenging than my IPCD?

 A PCD, internal or external, only needs to demonstrate that it presents “a challenge to the sterilization process that is equivalent or greater than the challenge presented by the natural bioburden at the most difficult to sterilize location within the product.”